LightSun/android-databinding/README.md

 - Support for custom attr and listener
 - support for bind adapter for any child of Adapter view  or RecyclerView ( contains multi items and multi select mode of adapter )
-- suooprt for bind image
+- support for bind image (like round/borderColor/borderWith/placeHolder/errorResId),see it bellow.
 - The common support attrs:

   ``` java